You can recycle mixed glass using your kerbside black box collection service.

 greenhouse gas emissions.

 Each household uses approximately 600 food tins 380 drink cans per year.
-Recycling one can saves enough energy to power a computer for one hour or power a television for 3 hours.
+Recycling one can saves enough energy to power a computer for one hour or power a television for three hours.
 (Metal Matters).

 It can take as little as six weeks for a drink can to be recycled, and back on the supermarket shelf as another can.